Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    To perform this task you can use the scripts in the inferences folders, [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference) and [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference).
 The folders incluced variations of scripts to disambiguate people, for example, multiple "Harrises" (e.g., Kamala Harris and Andy Harris).

    In order to run the scripts in the inferences folders, you will need to download datasets which are hosted on our Figshare.
 For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the [fb_2022_adid_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124295) dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the [g2022_adid_01062021_11082022_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124343) dataset.
 When running the inference files, make sure you have changed the file paths so that they match up to how things are set up on your machine.

+   To download these datasets, you can go to their Figshare pages and download from there, or you can use the Bash script we provide that automates this download.
+Instructions for using this script are present in the setup section, found below.

 ## 3. Setup